 Pregnancy and Plastic Surgery FAQs

 Will breast implants interfere with my pregnancy?

 Breast implants, whether they are of the saline or silicone variety, should not have any effect on your pregnancy; however, each patient is different and each pregnancy is unique.
-It is always best to talk with your family physician and/or our plastic surgeons about your goals and your individual needs.
-During the initial consultation, your medical history will be thoroughly evaluated and Dr. Houssock or Dr. Vogel can discuss the best options.
+It is always best to talk with your family physician and/or plastic surgeon about your goals and your individual needs.
+During the initial consultation, your medical history will be thoroughly evaluated and Dr. Houssock can discuss the best options.

 What kind of effects will pregnancy have on my breast implants?

 The implants themselves should not be affected by a pregnancy, but it is important to remember that there can be an effect on the shape, size, and skin firmness in the breasts caused by pregnancy and/or breastfeeding.
 It is common for the breasts to become larger during – and for some time after – pregnancy.
 This doesn’t happen for every woman, but it does happen.
 With that in mind, many women who have had breast augmentation before pregnancy do not experience a significant loss of volume or shape after pregnancy.

 Will I be able to breastfeed after breast augmentation?

 The answer to this question is often dependent on factors specific to your unique physiology; however, if you are able to breastfeed before you have breast augmentation, you should be able to breastfeed after the procedure.
 It has been said that about 25 percent of women are unable to breastfeed because of anatomical factors that affect lactation, regardless of whether they have implants or not.
 For those who are able to breastfeed, the placement of incisions and the implants themselves is very important.
 Dr. Houssock will evaluate your needs and talk with you about breast augmentation techniques that can minimize the potential effects on nerves and ducts in the breasts that are necessary for healthy breastfeeding.